How To Unclog a Dishwasher

 Once the hoses and filters are reinstalled, return the racks to their positions.
 If there is a lot of grease or gunk along the edges of the washer, run a vinegar cycle.
 Pour 3 cups of white vinegar into the dishwasher’s bottom, and run the dishwasher without dishes on the hottest cycle.
 The vinegar will degrease and remove detergent buildup from the interior.
 It will also remove any residual gunk from the hoses and the spray arm holes.
 If the cycle completes and drains properly, it’s time to reload the dishes and get the washer back to work!

 If the problem continues, it’s time to call in some professional help—either a plumber or an appliance repair expert—to check for more extensive issues.
-Once the dishwasher is operating correctly, some preventive maintenance and your newfound familiarity with the filters can help prevent future problems.
+Once the dishwasher is operating correctly, some preventive maintenance, choosing to opt for a home warranty plan, and your newfound familiarity with the filters can help prevent future problems.
 Scraping large particles from dishes before loading, regularly cleaning the filters, and occasionally running a vinegar cycle will prevent buildup and help you avoid clogs.